Be Smart & Survive

 Make sure everyone in the household can unlock all doors and windows quickly, even in the dark.
 Windows or doors with security bars need to be equipped with quick-release devices and everyone, including small children, should know how to use them.

 Fire Prevention is Your Best Fire Protection

-Be careful when smoking and when using matches, gas appliances, electrical devices / outlets.
-Avoid misuses of electrical appliances and outlets.
+Be careful when smoking and when using matches, gas appliances, electrical devices, and outlets.
+Avoid misusing electrical appliances and outlets.
 Have heating equipment cleaned and checked for repairs regularly.
-You can prevent fires and protect your loved ones by remembering that... smoke protectors save lives!
+Remember: smoke protectors save lives!